laravel/pint/README.md

         }
     }

-As mentioned above, Pint is built on top of the [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) tool, as such, you may use any of its rules to fix coding-style issues in your code: [PHP CS Fixer Configurator](https://mlocati.github.io/php-cs-fixer-configurator/).
+Pint is built on top of [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
+Therefore, you may use any of its rules to fix code style issues in your project: [PHP-CS-Fixer Configurator](https://mlocati.github.io/php-cs-fixer-configurator/).

 <a name="exclude-folders"></a>
 ### Exclude Folders

-By default, Pint will inspect all `.php` files in your project, except for those in the `vendor` folder.
+By default, Pint will inspect all `.php` files in your project except those in the `vendor` folder.
 If you wish to exclude more folders, you may do so by using the `exclude` configuration option:

     {
         "exclude": [